 Direct Subsidized and Unsubsidized Loans

-Direct Subsidized and Unsubsidized Loans are federal student loans available to eligible student to assist with the costs of higher education.
+Direct Subsidized and Unsubsidized Loans are federal student loans available to eligible students to assist with the costs of higher education.
 Your eligibility for these loans is evaluated based on a complete current year Free Application for Federal Student Aid (FAFSA) and school information.
 Students may receive both types of loans, but are subject to .

 Direct Unsubsidized Loans are available to eligible undergraduate, graduate, and professional students, and there is no requirement to demonstrate financial need.
 If awarded, your award amount will be based on your unmet Cost of Attendance and your remaining annual and lifetime loan limits.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all periods, and if you choose not to pay the interest while in school and during grace, deferment, and/or forbearance periods, your interest will accrue and be capitalized.